DevJeetShah/full-stack-app-shutterbug/README.md

 ## Optimizations

 1. Initially, I had only included a user's ability to leave a review, and it felt like it was missing something.
 So not only I added a user's ability to be able to rate a review, but also be able to view the total amount of reviews and average rating on any user's profile.
-And the fun part of creating a rating functionality was that I was able to use my creative power and use a font awesome class in a for loop and make them all inline, so the stars are all right next to each other.
+And the fun part of creating a rating functionality was that, through some creativity, I came up with the idea of using a font awesome stars class but in a for loop, and styling them all inline.
+The result was yellow stars all aligning next to each other.

 2. Included a drop down accordion for the seach filter functionality for mobile and tablet screen resolution to make the UI look clean, easy to use and beautiful.